 If Pork Rinds Are so Great, Why Don't We Sell Pork Products?

 It's not that we have anything against pork.
-But as a company, we believe that quality really matters.
+But as a company, we believe that quality matters.

 Here at CHOMPS, we want to maintain the gold standard for healthy and humanely raised animals.
 Today pigs are often not well-raised, which goes against our mission.